• Twitter

 Members of Staff Responsible for Safeguarding

 At Etherley Lane the designated lead for safeguarding is Mrs Lee, she is the Single Point of Contact (SPOC).
-The deputy designated leads for safeguarding are Mrs Jeavons, Mrs Coxon and Miss Curry.
+The deputy designated leads for safeguarding are Mrs Jeavons and Mrs Coxon.

 Areas of Safeguarding